DanejSakshi13/Fundamentals-Of-Data-Structures/README.md

 b) Bubble sort

 Assignment 6 :
-Write a Python program to store second year percentage of students in array.
-Write function for sorting array of floating point numbers in ascending order using
+Write a Python program to store second year percentage of students in an array.
+Write a function for sorting an array of floating point numbers in ascending order using
 a) Insertion sort
 b) Shell Sort